aryszka/mml/manual.md

 ## The compiler

 The compiler tansforms MML into Go or JavaScript code.
 The compiler tries to detect every possible problem that can be detected before running a program.
-The symbolic goal of the compile time check is to guarantee that the program can execute without panics.
-The compiler does the following transient checks before generating its
+The goal of the compile time check is to ensure that the program works as intended.
+The compiler does the following transient checks before generating its output:
-output:

 - every symbol is defined
 - a symbol is defined only once in a scope, including module references